-This year 2 members of our Year 12 cohort will sit external speaking examinations for Spanish Beginners as well as the other relevant examinations, marking a new chapter in our foray into state-wide testing and language learning.
 Our students continue to learn through practical parenting tasks with RealCare Baby 3, creating astounding pieces of art, learning skills for physical health and fitness, and continuously building literacy and numeracy skills.
 Stage 6 students continue to attack their education with persistence and resilience.

 All our Stage 6 students have attempted to complete the required Minimum Standards testing for literacy and numeracy.
 Our students work tirelessly to show improvement and demonstrate these standards across the board.
-All Stage 6 students have shown skills in different areas and demonstrated growth since their NAPLAN testing in Year 9.
-All Year 12 students have achieved at required levels across all three Minimum Standard tests.
-Our Year 11 students have reached relevant reading milestones, and most are predicted to meet writing and numeracy requirements prior to their graduation.
+All Stage 6 students have shown skills in different areas and demonstrated growth since their NAPLAN testing in Year 9, many have reached relevant reading milestones, and most are predicted to meet writing and numeracy requirements prior to their graduation.

-We are looking forward to an inaugural celebration of Year 12 for our Lawson campus, HSC examinations, graduations, formal celebrations, and the transition of our next group into their HSC year.
+We are looking forward to HSC examinations, graduations, formal celebrations, and the transition of our next group into their HSC year.